-The Haleem recipe is one of its kind.
+The Haleem recipe is one of a kind.
 Not a month in India goes by without celebration.
 These celebrations bring forth culinary varieties.
 Ramadan, the Islamic month of fasting.
 Muslims across the country showcase their cuisine through iftar.
 One such dish is Haleem.
 Though its origin can be traced to Arabia, it is available throughout the year in Hyderabad.
-Haleem is famous in Hyderabad, Kolkata, and parts of South India.
+Haleem recipe is famous in Hyderabad, Kolkata, and parts of South India.

-Haleem was recorded to be consumed in the 8th century in the Abbasid Caliphate.
+Haleem recipe was recorded to be consumed in the 8th century in the Abbasid Caliphate.
 The Haleem recipe can be dated back to the 10th century called Harees (also called Jareesh or Hareesah).
 Harees recipe can be found in the ancient Arabic cookbook ‘Kitab Al-Tabikh’ (Book of Recipes), popular with Kings, caliphs, and persons of high status in Baghdad.
 This recipe was similar to the Middle East recipe.
 Harees became a staple food for many people as the Arab empire moved to various parts of the world.

-The Indian style:
+The Indian style Haleem Recipe

 Haleem formed a nest in the Indian subcontinent during the Mughal era.
 In Hyderabad by Arabian soldiers of the Nizam’s army.
 Becoming an inseparable part of the Hyderabadi cuisine.
 A blend of indigenous spices and ingredients gave us the Hyderabadi variation of the Arabian dish.
 The Barkas in the Arab quarter of Hyderabad still sell Harees, here it goes by Jareesh.
 The simple Harees dish was enhanced to suit the Indian palate, curating the haleem.